Open to Pitzer students only. Program options subject to change.

 The university features courses taught in English in the Faculty of Humanities, the Faculty of Social Sciences and in the Faculty of Engineering and Sciences.

-Students must take 28 to 30 ECTS while abroad in order to earn four course credits at Pitzer.
+Students must take 28 to 30 ECTS while abroad which is the equivalent of four Pitzer course credits.
 ECTS amounts vary for each class so students may be enrolled in anywhere from 5-7 classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options